-On our second visit to Guanaja, we planned to hike up to a waterfall located on the north side of the island.
-We had to dinghy through a canal that cuts through the island, then travel down the north coast to a spot near the start of our hike.
+We planned to hike up to a waterfall located on the north side of Guanaja.
+Getting there involved taking the dinghy along a canal that cuts through the island, then traveling down the north coast to a spot near the start of our hike.

 As usual, the winds were blowing more than we’d have liked.
 They pick up in the afternoon in this area, and blow until early morning.
 Having stronger winds than normal to start with, we set out early, wanting to be back to the boat before they picked up even more in the afternoon (the Aluminum Princess is definitely up for that kind of ride, the passengers (especially this one), not so much).

 We made our way through the wide canal, and around to the north side of the island.

 We’d been told that boats can tie up to the pier at Bo Bush’s Green Flash Bar while hiking to the falls.
 Once I saw this cool-looking place, I decided it was also going to be a spot for my post hike reward beer!

 We walked the beach, until higher water sent us into the trees.
 A wide path had been cut in the palms, mostly likely for horses.

 We made our way farther into the woods and started our ascent.
 The path became more and more tricky for me.
 My legs and reach are shorter than Scott’s, so I had to find different ways to follow it.
 We stopped several times, as the air was thick with humidity.
 The farther along the trail we got, and the higher we went, the less breeze we could find.
 It was a suffocating, sweaty go, and we planned to cool off in the falls.